Hatzic

 Hatzic is a historic community in the Central Fraser Valley region of the Lower Mainland of British Columbia, Canada, located on the east side of the City of Mission and including areas beyond the municipal boundary to the east and northeast.

 Hatzic is the location of two very important historical sites in British Columbia, the mission school of the Oblate Fathers (OMI), St. Mary's Indian Residential School, the name sake of the City of Mission, and Xá:ytem, an archaeological site and museum dating back over 9,000 years.
 Xá:ytem is a National Heritage Site of Canada.
 Also notable is Ferncliff Gardens, a private floral operation now becoming a heritage site.
 Hatzic Slough, which is part of the drainage for the oxbow Hatzic Lake, is the site of one of the world's largest dry-sorting yards for raw timber.
 A former railway station named Hatzic was located between the outlet of Hatzic Lake and the foot of the rise to the benchland where most of residential Hatzic is today.

 Mission's Fraser River Heritage Park is to the west and incorporates lands formerly belonging to the Oblate mission, including the foundations of the original school, though it is accessed from Mission proper, not via Hatzic.

-Hatzic is one of Mission's older suburban neighbourhoods and is home to Hatzic Secondary School and various elementary schools.
+Hatzic is one of Mission's older suburban neighbourhoods and is home to Hatzic Middle School and various elementary schools.
 Overlooking it from above is Westminster Abbey, a Benedictine monastery established in the 1950s, which is part of the Ferndale neighbourhood of Mission.
-Across the floodplain from the benchland Hatzic proper overlooks and where Hatzic Valley is located is the community of Dewdney, standing astride the bridge where British Columbia Highway 7 leads onto Nicomen Island.
+Across the floodplain from the benchland Hatzic proper overlooks and, where Hatzic Valley is located, lies the community of Dewdney, standing astride the bridge where British Columbia Highway 7 leads onto Nicomen Island.
 Across the Fraser River from Hatzic is the northeast sector of Matsqui Prairie.